 Graduate conducting students have a wide range of conducting opportunities at the Jacobs School of Music.

-In Spring semester, graduate conducting students work with a thirty piece conductors' orchestra.
+In Spring semester, graduate conducting students work with the conductors' orchestra.
 This ensemble is made up of paid musicians and meets three times per week.

 Jacobs School of Music Orchestras